Welcome to today's edition of the Rush 24-7 podcast.

 Jesse Jackson never got close to anything.

-What they're saying is, hey, you people are getting all worked up here, but he's just another loser.
+What they're saying is, hey, you people getting all worked up here, but he's just another loser.

-He's just Jesse Jackson.
+Hey, just Jesse Jackson.

-It's like, Jackson ran a good campaign.
+Just like Jesse Jackson ran a good campaign now.

-Now, what the hell do you expect to happen?
+What the hell do you expect to happen?

-A guy like Jesse Jackson comes in, Obama, with a bunch of black people to stay?
+A guy like Jesse Jackson comes in, Obama, with a bunch of black people to stay.

 What the hell do you people think to happen?